 Individuals receiving retirement benefits from the Teacher Retirement System (TRS) may be employed under certain circumstances on a substitute, full or part-time basis without affecting their benefits, according to TRS rules and state law.
 Detailed information about employment after retirement is available in the TRS publication Employment After Retirement.
-Retirees who retired after 9/1/2005 must pay any and all surcharges due to TRS as a result of returning to work in a TRS covered position.
-Surcharges will be deducted from your Fort Bend ISD paychecks.
-Employees can contact Fort Bend ISD Payroll department regarding the surcharges by calling (281) 634-1221 for additional information.
-Information is also available on the TRS website at www.trs.texas.gov or by contacting TRS at (800) 223-8778 or (512) 542-6400.
+The District is responsible for paying all applicable surcharges due to TRS on retirees who retired after September 1, 2005 as a result of the retiree returning to work in a TRS covered position.